tetcoin/tbn/README.md

 at your option.

 Copyright 2016 [Zcash Electric Coin Company](https://z.cash/).
-The Zcash Company promises to maintain the "bn" crate on crates.io under this MIT/Apache-2.0 dual license.
+The Zcash Company promises to maintain the "tbn" crate on crates.io under this MIT/Apache-2.0 dual license.

 ### Authors